The short answer to “What do you eat?” is… “Mostly organic plants.”

 Breakfast happens gradually.
 I have two cups of fresh ground organic coffee each morning at about 4 am.
 Good coffee is a delight.
 I drink mine black and strong while reading your comments and answering emails.

 Coffee beans are among the most highly sprayed and chemically treated crops in the world.
 They are steeped in synthetic fertilizers, pesticides, herbicides, fungicides, and insecticides.
-I buy only single-source certified organic beans at Fresh Market, Earth Fare, or my local Health Food store.
+I buy only single-source certified organic beans at Fresh Market or my local Health Food store.

 My next “course” is often red grapefruit in the winter months.

 Citrus fruits have vitamins and minerals that your body needs to function correctly, including B vitamins, potassium, phosphorus, magnesium, and copper.
 Additionally, they are rich in plant compounds that have various health benefits, including anti-inflammatory and antioxidant effects.

 I try to drink between half an ounce to an ounce of water for each pound of my weight, every day.
 For example, if you weigh 140 pounds, that would be 70 to 140 ounces of water a day.
 I’ve used a Big Berkey® Water Filter with four filters for about three years.
 (This is not a sponsored post.)

 A couple of hours after waking, I make oatmeal using almond milk and frozen blueberries.
 (Full disclosure: I borrowed the picture above from Pinterest.
 My oatmeal is often purple(ish) from the frozen berries and not so photogenic, but it is yummy.)

 Low and slow is the best way to cook oatmeal (and soup too!).
 Bob’s Red Mill has always been my favorite.

 I only use almond milk, and I always look for NON-GMO and organic.

 Frozen berries and vegetables are the best options when cooking for one.
 It cuts down on waste and allows us to eat a much more healthy and varied array of foods.